 Is the Cat Urine Stain Still There After Cleaning?

 Cat urine stains can remain on the carpet even if you have now managed to remove the smell.
-If you have this problem, try this method using hydrogen peroxide.

 A 3% hydrogen peroxide solution is effective for cleaning cat pee from carpet.
 To make the solution, mix one part hydrogen peroxide with three parts water.